 Since the Society’s inception in 1986 we have taken an active role in local planning issues.
 More recently, Trustees and members of the Society were actively involved in the Neighbourhood Plan put together by the Parish Council in 2013-2015 and in the subsequent Bishops Waltham Village Design Statement published in 2016.
-Three people who worked on these documents now form our Planning Committee.

 Over the last couple of years, the Society has responded to the following Planning Applications.
 To read our correspondence in each instance just 'click' on the blue planning application number: